 All Skutt kilns are made with precision milled, hand selected brick and top-of-the-line electrical components.
-These kilns are built to last
+These kilns are built to last.

-The HotStart is designed to run on standard household voltage.
+The HotStart and FireBox kilns are designed to run on standard household voltage.
 Just unpack it, plug it in and you are ready to go.